MavoCz/smscsim/README.md

 Simulator was used as a testing tools to test proper handling of delivery receipts and segmented deliver messages.

+**How to run in Intellij**

+* Open the project in Intellij.
+* Make sure the project is using JDK 7.
+This can be verified in the `Project Structure` window.
+  * **Note**: Despite the note below saying at least JDK 7 is required, running the application with JDK 10 produced no delivery receipts.
+The bad thing is running the application using JDK 10 throws no exceptions, but the thread handling delivery receipts does not seem to be running at all.
+This may be because of the Java module system, but that's unconfirmed.
+* Run the `ServerMain.java` at least once to make Intellij create a run configuration.
+* After running `ServerMain.java`, go to Run -> Edit Configurations.
+* In the `Run/Debug Configurations`, you should see `ServerMain` under `Applications`
+* Type `-ll INFO -p 34567 34568 34569` in the `Program Arguments` text box.
+* Run or re-run `ServerMain.java`

 **How to run**:

 Following command starts SMPP servers on ports 34567, 34568 and 34569 and sets log level to INFO: